killerbat00/ADpub/README.md

 Images uploaded through `/image` must be *.png images.
 Other filetypes will not be uploaded and will result in a `"failure"` `status` in the response.

 ### Other endpoints
-Requests to endpoints not specified above will request in an HTTP 500 error.
+Requests to endpoints not specified above will request in an HTTP 500 error or a Server Not Found error in your browser.

 ## Using ADpub
 Since ADpub uses the [chalice](https://github.com/awslabs/chalice) framework, it runs on AWS Lambda.